cosmicjs/simple-react-blog/README.md

 4. Run locally to preview content edits, or deploy to your favorite hosting provider.
 Options below.

 ## Deploy
-A popular choice for the Next.js framework is [Now](https://zeit.co/).
+A popular choice for the Next.js framework web deployment is [Now](https://zeit.co/).
 Follow the steps below from the root directiory.
 ```
 npm i -g now
 now